Library and IT services for health students on placement

 - Learning Central

 *Please note that your Cardiff University Office 365 email account is not available via an NHS PC in the following Health Boards for security reasons: Betsi Cadwaladwr University Health Board and Cwm Taf University Health Board.
-Use the Cardiff University terminals located in their libraries whilst on placement in these Health Boards.
+Use the Cardiff University terminals located in their libraries whilst on placement in these Health Boards or their public wi-fi services with your own mobile device.

 Cardiff University mobile